 If this is an after hours Maintenance Emergency that cannot wait until normal business hours, please call our 24 hour paging service at (206) 617-8589.

 Maintenance emergencies are defined as anything relating to the property under the lease that is threatening to life, health, or the property such as Fire (Dial 911), flood, sewage back-ups, gas odors (please call gas company), broken water pipes, tree falling on house, etc.

-If you are locked out outside of your residence during RPA’s normal business hours, please call our office and we may be able to assist you.
+If you are locked out of your residence during normal business hours, please call our office and we may be able to assist you.
 If you are locked out after our normal business hours, do not call the emergency pager number.
-Contact a locksmith from the list below who will provide you with assistance:
+Tenants will be charged additional fees if RPA Maintenance are called for lockout services.

 Maintenance Troubleshooting Tips

 If the situation involves a serious water leak, locate the main water valve in your rental property/unit and turn it to the off/closed position.